aaronicsubstances/bridge-arithmetic/README.md

 These are the early algebra topics for pre-teens:

 - Arithmetic of non-whole numbers.
-This includes arithmetic involving zero, and also arithmetic yielding non-whole number results even if the operands were all whole numbers.
+This includes arithmetic involving zero, and also arithmetic yielding non-whole number results even if the operands are all whole numbers.
 - Powers and Roots
 - Evaluation of arithmetic expressions
 - Equation solving by guess and check